-At Making Music we want to celebrate the wonderful breadth and variety of music that our member groups perform by broadcasting it to the world – so we are delighted to be launching our virtual concert series!
+At Making Music we want to celebrate the wonderful breadth and variety of music that our member groups perform by broadcasting it to the world!

 Our member groups have had to cancel rehearsals and performances due to COVID-19.
 However, in homes all over the country the leisure-time music scene is still thriving through people keeping in touch online socially or managing to find a way to rehearse and perform digitally.